Equitability and explosive synchronisation in multiplex and higher-order networks: Introduction

-The results are independent of the specific form of the coupling functions or of the coupling strength parameters, and depend only of the structural properties (equitability) of the underlying interaction patterns (a network, multiplex, or hypergraph), directly relating structure to function.
-The caveat is that we only concern ourselves with the existence and not the stability of the synchronised solutions, which, indeed, typically depends on the specific form of the coupling functions and, for fixed coupling functions, on the values of the coupling strength parameters.
-Nevertheless, our results show how equitability gives strong restrictions on the existence of synchronised solutions, and, in particular, how the restrictions are much harder to achieve for higher-order dynamical interactions.
+In this article, we formally explain the role of equitability in cluster synchronisation for a very general system of coupled identical dynamical units in multiplex networks (a type of multilayer network with the same nodes on each layer) and hypergraphs (see Fig.~\ref{fig:toyexamples}).
+We explain why equitability (and thus cluster synchronisation) is much less common in multiplex or higher-order (hypergraph) interactions compared to pairwise (network) interactions.
+Namely, we show that equitability (of the partition of the underlying interaction multiplex, or hypergraph, into clusters) is a necessary condition for the existence of \emph{independent} cluster-synchronised solutions (on those clusters), that is, synchronised solutions for which the coupling functions between clusters are linearly independent over trajectories.
+Conversely, equitability is also a sufficient condition for synchronisation: we can construct cluster synchronised solutions with respect to any given partition, as long as it is equitable, from the quotient dynamics.
+The results are independent of the specific form of the coupling functions or of the coupling strength parameters, and depend only of the structural properties (equitability) of the underlying interaction patterns (a network, multiplex, or hypergraph).
+Although we only concern ourselves with the existence and not the stability of the synchronised solutions (which depends on the specific form of the coupling functions and, for fixed coupling functions, on the values of the coupling strength parameters), our results show how equitability gives strong restrictions on the existence of synchronised solutions, and, in particular, how the restrictions are much harder to achieve for higher-order dynamical interactions.

-The existence of cluster synchronised solutions has been previously related to the presence of network symmetries and, more generally, of equitable partitions~\cite{schaub2016graph} and balanced equivalent relations \cite{groupoid_formalism}.
-Our structural equitability results can be seen as an instantiation of the formalism in \cite{groupoid_formalism} to multilayer networks, and an extension to many-body interactions (hypergraphs).
-In addition, we characterise non-equitable solutions in terms of the linear independence of the coupling functions over trajectories, study difference notions of dynamical and structural equitability (fully in the SI), and explain the role of higher-order equitability in explosive synchronisation.